SORF Applications are currently closed.

 Part of the process to request funds from SORF requires the organization to attend a hearing with the board.
 Once an application is received and verified as complete, the requesting organization is scheduled to attend a portion of the SORF meeting where the board members are able to ask questions about the request.
 The board uses this opportunity to seek additional information or clarification on the request in order to make an informed funding decision.
 Applicants are given 10-15 minutes to explain their request and answer questions from board members.
 Applicants are encouraged to provide additional information beyond the application in the form of a brief PowerPoint presentation, although this is not required.

 Following the hearings with each requesting organization, SORF Board will then discuss the requests at length and vote on each request in the order in which it was received online.
-The board is required to have at least five (5) voting members present to finalize an allocation decision.
+The board is required to have at least three (3) voting members present to finalize an allocation decision.
 The board members will discuss the appropriate allocation amount (if any) and also provide a justification for the decision.
 Each member will cast their vote and a majority is needed to approve the decision.
 In the event of a tied vote, the SORF Board will again discuss the request and if a majority consensus cannot be reached, the organization will not receive funding.
-Following the SORF meeting, the Associate Director for Student Involvement will communicate the board’s decision within two business days.
+Following the SORF meeting, the Student Organizations Coordinator will communicate the board's decision within two business days.

 When the SORF Board decides on an allocated amount for an organization, the decision made by the SORF Board is final.
 No appeals will be permitted unless the organization's request is zero funded.
 In this case, the organization is permitted to re-propose one time in order to address concerns from the SORF Board, as will be explained in detail through the original hearing decision.
 If the organization does not receive an allocation in the appeal, the process is concluded.